neuroinformatics-unit/gsoc/GSoC-2025/ethology: Low-shot detection for semi-automatic labelling (Rajat Kriplani).md

 My programming foundation is in Python, with machine learning experience gained via a Coursera ML certification using TensorFlow (covering pipelines, evaluation, preprocessing).
 I am actively transitioning to PyTorch, focusing on research-relevant skills like `nn.Module`, dynamic graphs, `torchvision`, and `Datasets`/`DataLoaders`.

 My open-source journey started with Hacktoberfest (Python contributions, testing), leading to active involvement in the Liquid Galaxy community.
+While the core [Liquid Galaxy repository](https://github.com/LiquidGalaxyLAB/liquid-galaxy) shows limited recent activity (the last PR was merged five years ago), the ecosystem thrives through community projects; I am an active contributor within this broader ecosystem, currently developing Project FLARE which focuses on leveraging platform capabilities.
 Recently, I've contributed documentation and features to `ethology` (PRs #74, #77, #79), gaining familiarity with its codebase, workflow, and Git/GitHub best practices.

 While new to Napari plugin development, I am enthusiastic about learning it; my work on the UI/UX-focused Project FLARE provides transferable skills.
 My computer vision knowledge is foundational, built during ML studies, and I am actively learning more about object detection and transformers relevant to this project's low-shot context.